sayedbaharun/aura/GMAIL_OAUTH_SETUP.md

 1. **GMAIL_CLIENT_ID**: The `client_id` from the downloaded JSON
 2. **GMAIL_CLIENT_SECRET**: The `client_secret` from the downloaded JSON

-3. **GMAIL_REDIRECT_URI**: Set to `http://localhost:5000/oauth/gmail/callback`
+**Important**: In Google Cloud Console, when creating the OAuth client, use **Desktop app** type.
+The redirect URI will be automatically detected from your Replit domain (something like `https://your-repl-id.replit.dev/oauth/gmail/callback`).

 ## 6. Generate Refresh Token

-After updating the code, you'll run a one-time authorization flow:
+After adding the secrets, run a one-time authorization flow:

-1. Visit: `http://localhost:5000/oauth/gmail/authorize` in your browser
+1. Make sure your app is running in Replit
+2. Click the webview/preview button or open your Replit app URL
+3. Add `/oauth/gmail/authorize` to the URL (e.g., `https://your-repl.replit.dev/oauth/gmail/authorize`)
-2. You'll be redirected to Google to authorize the app
+4. You'll be redirected to Google to authorize the app
-3. Sign in and grant all requested permissions
+5. Sign in and grant all requested permissions
-4. You'll be redirected back and see your refresh token
+6. You'll be redirected back and see your refresh token displayed
-5. Copy the refresh token and add it to Replit Secrets as **GMAIL_REFRESH_TOKEN**
+7. Copy the refresh token and add it to Replit Secrets as **GMAIL_REFRESH_TOKEN**

 ## 7. Restart the Application